 C. Pitch close to your laundry – I often pitch near to a bush or tree so that I can hang my washing off it!
 Proximity to the hanging location means that you won’t cycle off without that jersey!

-E. Furniture – North American campsites usually offer some sort of table or bench to prepare and cook your food or sit down at near your pitch.
+E. Furniture – North American or Australian campsites usually offer some sort of table or bench to prepare and cook your food or sit down at near your pitch.
 European campsites have a lot fewer.
 In Europe I carry a folding chair (see images below).

 F. Bike Storage thoughts – this is easy if you pitch next to a fence, tree or wall where you can lock and store your bike in close proximity.
 I like to sleep close to my steed.
 If you have no way of leaning the bike up then I turn it upside down and it rests on the saddle (covered) and handlebars.
 I don’t fit my bike with a stand – they just seem, to me, like extra weight to haul up a mountain!
 I always lock up the bike overnight.

 I don’t carry a mallet for tent pegs, when pitching on softer ground.
 If I cannot drive them in then I find another camper, who has probably motored there, who will lend you one.
 I love and use a Big Agnes Jack Rabbit SL1.
 This is a quality US brand that packs small, is light and is waterproof.
 I have used it for several tours and it is still in excellent condition.
+This model is now obsolete but Big Agnes will have other solutions.

-B. Sleeping Bag – I have an expensive down sleeping bag.
+B. Sleeping Bag – I have an expensive feather down sleeping bag.
 You can go to sleep in relative heat but wake up in the early hours freezing.
 So you can start off sleeping on the sleeping bag or with it unzipped but then jump in at 4am!
-I always use a liner – you can wash it on your travels and protect your sleeping bag.
+I always use a silk liner – you can wash it on your travels and protect your sleeping bag.
 There is nothing worse than being cold, don’t skimp.
 The more money you spend on a sleeping bag then the smaller it will pack.
 I use a Mountain Equipment Aero 300 and I also have an inflatable camping pillow.

 C. Inflatable Airbed – you cannot sleep on the groundsheet alone, it is too hard.
 I have an airbed.
 This ensures a comfortable base.
 An expensive one is again very lightweight and small when deflated.
-I use a Nemo Astro Air Lite 20R.

 D. Plastic Bags – I travel with endless bags to put wet equipment into.
 You can wake up to rain or heavy dew.
 When the weather picks up later in the day then this equipment will dry quickly but you need to be able to travel without it soaking your clothes and electronics – carry bin liners and plastic carrier bags!
-I know this type of packing is not ecologically sound but I use the same one for several weeks and tours.
+I know this type of packing is not ecologically sound but I use the same ones for several weeks and tours.

 E. Chair – In Europe (only) I carry a Helinox foldable chair.
 This is lightweight and makes a very comfortable seat.
 This may be seen by many as an indulgence.
 Benches and tables are few and far between on European sites.
 Sitting on your backside on the ground or even on the airbed is not comfortable.
 Also from a seated position you can cook more easily.